-She stopped.
-Disturbed by the unanticipated tangent her note was going off on.
-Then nausea hit and nature began to call urgently.
-Gut rumbling like the motor of a 1967 Sunbeam Rapier, which hadn’t been serviced in over a decade, Ezra legged it to the No.100.
+Three failed drafts at a suicide note later, nausea hit and nature began to call urgently.
+Her gut rumbling like the motor of a 1967 Sunbeam Rapier, which hadn’t been serviced in over a decade, Ezra legged it to the No.100.
 When she eventually managed to come out she only had to go back in again.
 This scenario repeated itself six times, before all the vitamin-C got flushed out of her system.
-Ezra was still under the illusion that she was dying, slowly but surely.
-Who knew it’d be so exhausting.
-She abandoned the note altogether, fell into her bed and was out in an instant.
+When she was done, Ezra was still under the illusion that she was dying, slowly but surely.
+Who knew it’d be so exhausting?
+She abandoned the notes altogether; scrunched up in pathetic paper-balls on the floor, that even Küldane-Hatun turned her whiskers up at.
+And falling into her bed, she was out like a light.

-It was a peaceful sleep that followed.
-The sleep of a person who had laid her demons to rest, and who’d never again have to worry about biological clocks, failed careers or the bills that needed paying at the start of next month.
-Nor even this bitter, spiritual ruderlessness in the age of text-speak acronyms.
-Peace.
+It was a peaceful sleep that followed without dreams.
 But the peace was short lived.
-At the witching hour, Ezra’s consciousness broke the surface of sleep.
-Effortlessly buoyed upwards.
-She lay with her mind suddenly aware.
-Her ears straining to catch a repeat of some sound that may have woken her.
+At the witching hour, Ezra’s consciousness broke the surface of sleep, effortlessly buoyed upwards.
+She lay with her mind suddenly aware, her ears straining to catch a repeat of some sound that may have woken her.
 There was none.
 Had someone shaken her?
 She sensed a presence in the room, but put it down to Küldane-Hatun.

 Ezra reached for her phone.
-The time on it read one past three AM.
-The night’s chill had set in at the Pad and there was the light sound of rain falling into the ventilation shaft outside her window.
+The time on it read one minute past three AM.
+The night’s chill had set in at the apartment and there was the light sound of rain falling into the ventilation shaft outside her window.
 Turning over to resume where she’d left off, Ezra tried to pull the bedcovers up to her chin, only to find they were being weighted down by something.
 She raised herself onto her elbow with a mind to tell Küldane-Hatun she’d gotten much too fat now.
-But then Ezra saw him: a shadow sitting at the foot of her bed, one leg pulled up with his elbow resting casually on its knee, peering sideways over his forearm at her.
-Initially she thought it was Barış, sat in the dark against his bedroom window across the ventilation shaft.
+But then there he was: a shadow sitting at the foot of her bed, one leg pulled up with his arm resting casually on its knee, peering sideways at her.
+Initially she thought it was Barış from the parallel apartment, sat in the dark against his bedroom window across the ventilation shaft.
 Then she realised with a start that her curtains were drawn, and she remembered that she’d morted herself.

 “Now you’ve done it, Ezra” she said, and then started reciting the testament of faith.
 “Ashhadu an la ilaha illa-llah, wa ashhadu-”